jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 **River and lake beds**

 ### 13 Restriction on certain uses of beds of lakes and rivers
-(1) No person may, in relation to the bed of any lake or river,—unless expressly allowed by a national environmental standard, a rule in a regional plan as well as a rule in a proposed regional plan for the same region (if there is one), or a resource consent.
+(1) No person may, in relation to the bed of any lake or river,—unless expressly allowed by a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, a rule in a regional plan as well as a rule in a proposed regional plan for the same region (if there is one), or a resource consent.
   (a) use, erect, reconstruct, place, alter, extend, remove, or demolish any structure or part of any structure in, on, under, or over the bed; or
   (b) excavate, drill, tunnel, or otherwise disturb the bed; or (c) introduce or plant any plant or any part of any plant (whether exotic or indigenous) in, on, or under the bed; or (d) deposit any substance in, on, or under the bed; or (e) reclaim or drain the bed—
-(2) No person may do an activity described in subsection (2A) in a manner that contravenes a national environmental standard or a regional rule unless the activity—
+(2) No person may do an activity described in subsection (2A) in a manner that contravenes a national environmental standard, a wastewater environmental performance standard, a stormwater environmental performance standard, an infrastructure design solution, or a regional rule unless the activity—
   (a) is expressly allowed by a resource consent; or (b) is an activity allowed by section 20A.
 (2A) The activities are—